 The prices used can be: Back, Lay or WAP.

 Layout Personalisation (Please note, recently updated)

-Card Table Personalisation is now controlled via an icon on the RUNNER column header, user guide will be updated shortly!
+Card Table Personalisation is controlled via an icon on the RUNNER column header, shown here on the the top left:

 Races - Shortlists